Feefo - Independent reviews

 Day 7: Caldeira crater walk

-Our final walk in the Azores is an impressive hike to Faial's iconic volcanic crater, Caldeira.
+Our final walk in the Azores is an impressive circular hike around Faial's iconic volcanic crater, Caldeira.
 Formed by several eruptions over the last 400,000 years, Caldeira is an important site of geological interest.
-We start the day's walk by taking a tunnel to the vast interior of Cabeço dos Trinta's volcanic cone, now home to an abundance of natural vegetation including heather and holly.
-Returning to the trail, we follow a levada (water channel) for 1.2mi (2km), before ascending via a forested path to the crater rim of Caldeira.
-We continue along the path with spectacular views into the crater on one side and marvellous coastal vistas on the other.
+We start the day's walk at the principal viewpoint of Caldeira, taking a tunnel to the vast interior of Cabeço dos Trinta's volcanic cone, now home to an abundance of natural vegetation including heather and holly.
+Returning to the trail, we follow a route that circumnavigates the crater, all the while taking in spectacular views into the crater on one side and marvellous coastal vistas on the other.
+Along the way, it's possible to spot several endemic species including Azorean blueberry and Azorean angelica.
 We return to our hotel in Faial and the rest of the day is free for you to spend as you wish.

 Day 8: End Horta, Faial